How strongly do I recommend Designing Data-Intensive Applications?

 7 / 10

 I was hoping this book would be a collection of design patterns for engineering data systems.
-However, this book works at a much lower level.
+However, Designing Data Intensive Applications works at a much lower level.
 For instance, in this book you can learn the technical details and differences of conflict resolution across multiple database systems.

 At Amazon, the customers with the slowest page request times are the customers with the most data.
 In other words, the customers with the most purchases and highest LTV (life time value).